Departmental Honors Projects

-The student is required to submit one original paper copy to the library for Special Collections, with fully-completed approval/ signature pages.
-Additionally, the student can submit a second copy of their thesis/honors project which the library will bind and send to the student's academic department.
-Model title and approval pages for Honors Theses are available at the Honors webpage under Departmental Honors Projects.
+The student is required to submit one original paper copy to the library for Special Collections, with fully-completed approval / signature pages.
+Additionally, the student can submit a second copy of their thesis / honors project which the library will bind and send to the student's academic department.

-It is highly recommened that each student submit a digital copy (Word document or PDF) via email to firstname.lastname@example.org for inclusion in DigitalCommons@RIC, the Institutional Repository of Rhode Island College.
-In the subject line of your email containing your digital copy, please include your last name and the type of thesis (i.e. Jespersen, Honors or James, MAT).
+It is highly recommended that each student submit a digital copy (Word document or PDF) via email to email@example.com for inclusion in DigitalCommons@RIC, the Institutional Repository of Rhode Island College.
+In the subject line of your email containing your digital copy, please include your last name and the type of thesis (i.e. Jespersen, Honors).

-Printed copies and the Deposit and Access Agreement Form should be turned in to the Technical Services Department, room 201, Adams Library.
-Students should call Chhann Ya (401) 456-1903 or Linda McEnery (401) 456-1902 for an appointment.
+Students should submit a printed copy of the Deposit and Access Agreement Form (Word Version or PDF Version) with their project.
+Printed copies and the Deposit and Access Agreement Form should be turned in to the Technical Services Department, Room 201, Adams Library.
+Students should call Chhann Ya (401) 456-1903 for an appointment.